 Choosing a School

-For many families, enrolment of their child/children is quite simple.
-They enrol them in their local school.
+For many families, enrolment of their child/children is quite straightforward.
+They simply enrol them in their local school.

 Others sometimes go to extraordinary lengths to find what they consider to be the best school for the child and/or their family.

-Unsurprisingly, most people make decisions about their child’s education based on their own experiences, how good or bad they were, whether it was at a local, government school, private school, day school, boarding school, … .
-Added to this are existing family circumstances - a need for special factors - convenience, time factors, care features, religious beliefs, financial circumstances and more.
+Unsurprisingly, most people make decisions about their child’s education based on their own experiences, how good or bad their schooling was, whether it was at a local, government school, private school, day school, boarding school, … .
+Added to this are existing family circumstances - a need for special factors - convenience, time factors, care features, out-of-school care, religious beliefs, financial circumstances and more.

 Another major factor is aspirations parents may have for their children.